Roger Milla: 1994 World Cup

-Milla returned to the 1994 FIFA World Cup at the age of 42, being the oldest player ever to appear in a World Cup until the 2014 tournament when Colombia's Faryd Mondragón entered in a group stage match versus Japan being 43 years and 3 days old, setting a new record.
+Milla returned to the 1994 FIFA World Cup at the age of 42, being the oldest player ever to appear in a World Cup until the 2014 tournament when Colombia's Faryd Mondragón entered in a group stage match versus Japan when 43 years and 3 days old.
 Mondragon's record in turn was beaten by Essam El Hadary in 2018.
 Cameroon were knocked out in the group stages; however, Milla scored a goal against Russia, setting a record as the oldest goalscorer in a World Cup tournament, breaking the record he had set in 1990.
 His final international appearance came in a friendly against South Africa in December 1994.

 Post-playing career

 He is now an itinerant ambassador for African causes.
 He also works as a volunteer for various groups including the World Wide Fund for Nature.
 He also opened two companies for recycling plastic into paving slabs.
 In 2004, he was named to the FIFA 100, a list of the 125 greatest living footballers selected by Pelé in conjunction with FIFA's centenary celebrations.

 He coached Montpellier from 2001 to 2007.
 He also went onto serve as the manager of the Tonnerre for a tenure of four years between 2007 and 2011.